-From the architect.
+Text description provided by the architects.
 Years ago, the clients had acquired the plot: a piece of grassland in open landscape, with panoramic views into the surrounding Inn river meadows and the mountain peaks of Tyrol.
 When planning started, the entire neighbourhood had already been developed very densely and heterogeneously.
 Everyone agreed to establish as a main idea, that the close surroundings should be masked, and only very selected views into the distant landscape should be defined.

 The couple, both very committed professionally, desired to have generous living spaces which should relate to garden and landscape, and offer retreat and regeneration.
 Their two daughters imagined a tower, in which spaces are piled up high.